leomonta/CR/ReadMe.md

 </html>
 ```

-Any prop that is not specified is not replaced, except if a default value is specified on the firsts line of the component
+Any prop that is not specified is not replaced, except if a `default` is specified on the top, and only the top, line of the component.
+> The line must start with `~` else it will be treated as the content of the component and the rest of it will be skipped

 Valid